xstarkit/kynreverb/README.md

          amplitude energy dependence as well as in case of frequency dependent lags and amplitudes
        - if zero no reference band is used
+       - if negative:
-       - if negative, the whole energy band is used as a reference band for lag-energy spectra, always excluding the current energy bin; it must be non-negative in case of lag-frequency dependence
+         * for lag-energy spectra, the whole energy band is used as a reference band, always excluding the current energy bin
+         * for lag-frequency dependence, the energy reference band is abs(par31) to abs(par32) excluding overlaping part with energy band of interest abs(par29) to abs(par30)
      * **par32 ...
 Eref2**
        - it defines the upper value of the reference energy band for lag-energy dependence as well as in case of frequency dependent lags